hitoshinagano/NLP-Stanford/README.md

 * Homework 5 : Jeopardy !

 # Notes
 Data folder for Homework 3 and 4 not uploaded.
-Download from the links above Homework 5 is in progress.
+Download from the links above.\n Homework 5 is in progress.